Healthy Recipes Blog

 • Bacon: You'll crisp it up in a skillet, then use the rendered fat to fry the hash.

-• Veggies: I like to use onions, garlic, and bell peppers.
-I use frozen sliced peppers for convenience, but it's fine to use fresh.
+• Veggies: Onions, garlic, and bell peppers.
+I often use frozen sliced peppers for convenience.
+I typically use yellow onions, but it's fine to use other onion varieties, including white and red onions.

-• To season: I use kosher salt, smoked paprika, cumin, and cayenne pepper.
-These spices add wonderful flavor and warmth to the dish.
+• To season: Kosher salt, smoked paprika, cumin, and cayenne pepper.
+These spices add flavor and warmth.

 • Turkey: The star of the show!
 I usually use pre-cooked diced turkey breast, but it's fine to use dark meat.
-Either way, make sure to remove the skin.
+Either way, remove the skin.
 Its texture won't work in this recipe.

-• Eggs: I use large eggs in almost all of my recipes, this one included.
-I fry them separately, then use them to top the hash.
+• Eggs: I fry them separately, then use them to top the hash.

 Instructions